-(i) Falcon owns 98.1% of Falcon Australia, which holds a 22.5% interest (revised as of 7 April 2020 with the farm down of 7.5% of its participating interest to Origin, previously held a participating interest of 30%) in the Beetaloo exploration permits.
+(i) Falcon owns 98.1% of Falcon Australia, which holds a 22.5% interest (revised as of 7 April 2020 with the farm down of 7.5% of its participating interest to Origin, previously held a participating interest of 30%) in EP-76, EP-98 and EP-117 (collectively the "Exploration Permits").
+Northern Territory government approval remains outstanding for the farm down of the 7.5%; however, management expects this will be received in due course.
 The remaining 1.9% interest of Falcon Australia is held by others.

-(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration permit in August 2010 prior to the moratorium being introduced in April 2011.
-Local counsel has confirmed that despite the TCP expiry date of October 2010 having passed, the Company's interests remain valid and enforceable.
+(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
+Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable.

-(iii) Falcon completed its farm-out with Origin and Sasol Petroleum Australia Limited ("Sasol"), collectively known as the "Farminees" on 21 August 2014.
-On completion, Origin was appointed as operator of the exploration permits.
+(iii) Falcon completed its farm-out with Origin and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
+On completion, Origin was appointed as operator of the Exploration Permits.
 On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.
+That overall interest increased to 77.5% with the farm down in April 2020.